gabrieltinsley/gabrieltinsley.github.io/README.md

 # gabrieltinsley.github.io
-This is my website name.
+# My name is Gabriel Tinsley
+## I am from Seattle, Washington and am a sophomore at Boise State studying Computer Science.

-Here is the link to my real github account. https://github.com/gabrieltinsley
+> Here is the link to my real github account.
+[My actual github](https://github.com/gabrieltinsley)

+#000000